codemunchies/dvash/README.md

 >1.
 When a honeyport thread starts it sits and listens for a connection.
 >2.
 The thread forks the process when a client connects and accepts the connection.
 >3.
 The forked process then sends the client connection junk data.
 >4.
-The peer address is validated since anything in a payload can be manipulated.
+The peer address is validated since anything in a packet can be manipulated.
 >5.
 A valid IPv4 or IPv6 address is then blocked.
  * Linux - blocked using IPTables/IP6Tables.
  * Mac OS X - blocked using ipfw.